Genealogy Images of History

 BRICE, Fanny and daughter Frances * - 1936 - Pictured and written up in article entitled "Motherhood or Public Career" - Famous women show there need be no conflict between love and duty as saved from this old American Pictorial Magazine.

-BRICE, Fanny * - 1931 - Pictured in the Musical Show, "SWEET AND LOW" playing at the Forty-fourth Street Theatre in article entitled PLAYERS IN BROADWAY ATTRACTIONS as saved from this old American pictorial magazine.
+BRICE, Fanny * - 1931 - Pictured in the Musical Show, "SWEET AND LOW" playing at the Forty-fourth Street Theatre in article entitled PLAYERS IN BROADWAY ATTRACTIONS as saved from this old American pictorial magazine

 BRICK MACHINE PATENT * of JAYNE, Joseph W., - 1857 - Philadelphia, Pennsylvania - Awarded Patent entitled "JAYNE'S BRICK MACHINE" with text explanations of working and engraving.